Cello Chords: Bow Aspects

 A chord requires a rapid and extreme change in bow-level, almost always from the bottom strings to the top strings.
 We can do this string crossing in several different ways: either with a whole-arm movement from the shoulder and back, a whole-arm movement from the elbow, or with a much more economical movement of pronation of the bow hand (which only works at the frog).
 We can of course also combine these three different movements in different proportions.
 Lluis Claret, a Zen master at the cello, proposes, for typical downbow chords in the lower half of the bow, wrist pronation rather than elbow flapping.

-Certainly in the Baroque, Classical and Romantic Periods, almost all chords are spread from the bottom to the top.
-We have to decide whether we will “roll” from the bottom string over to the top string, in a linear curve, one string at a time as it were (choosing our degree of overlap) or whether on the contrary, we will play the chord in two clearly distinguished blocks (the two bottom strings double-stopped, followed by the two top strings double-stopped).
+Almost all chords are spread from the bottom to the top but we need to decide whether we will “roll” from the bottom string over to the top string, in a linear curve, one string at a time as it were (choosing our degree of overlap) or if, on the contrary, we will play the chord in two clearly distinguished blocks (the two bottom strings double-stopped, followed by the two top strings double-stopped).
 We can call this last way of playing chords the “2+2” way.

 Our choice between these two alternatives is largely dictated by style (historical period).
 Normally in music of the Romantic Period, a loud dramatic chord would be likely to be played “2+2”, whereas in Baroque and Classical Period music, chords are more likely to be “rolled” (arpeggiated, spread), especially for softer chords but even also for loud, dramatic ones.